Jamie Whincup: 2015

 During 2015 at Bathurst, Whincup had led the race mid-way through, only to wind up behind team-mate Lowndes thanks to a throttle sensor problem that required a long stop.
 He was still behind Lowndes when the crucial Safety Car period arrived in Lap 138, and decided to stay out for an extra lap rather than stack behind Lowndes in pit-lane despite being asked to pit by the Red Bull team.
 It was during that lap he made an illegal pass on the Safety Car, a pass that earned him a drive-through penalty and ruined any chance of taking a decent result away from Mount Panorama.
 After the race, Whincup has accepted full responsibility after a late race penalty for passing the Safety Car cost him a shot at a fifth Bathurst 1000 victory.
 Whincup misread a call which ultimately saw him illegally pass the Safety Car going up Mountain Straight as the critical final pitstops were unfolding.

 Whincup finished fifth in the championship 599-points adrift to long-time rival Winterbottom after a difficult season.

 2016

 In 2016, Whincup became the second driver in Supercars/ATCC history to win 100 races, the other being Triple Eight teammate Lowndes at the Sydney Motorsport Park.
 Triple Eight's strategy of making early first stops with all three of its cars paid dividends as the team stormed to its seventh straight victory.
 At the Bathurst 1000, Whincup would fail to win despite being the first to cross the finish line, due to a time penalty following a collision with Scott McLaughlin and Garth Tander.
-This penalty was later appealed by Triple Eight Race Engineering but dismissed the case was dismissed nine days after the race.
+This penalty was later appealed by Triple Eight Race Engineering but the case was dismissed nine days after the race.